tk-notes/lucas-meier-blog/content/notes/2022/on-formalizing-security-games/index.md

 {{<note>}}
-At the end of the day, we only really care about whether or not the advantage is negligeable, which means, essentially, that it's arbitrarily close to $0$.
+At the end of the day, we only really care about whether or not the advantage is negligible, which means, essentially, that it's arbitrarily close to $0$.
 {{</note>}}

 Morphisms are morphisms of games $G \to G'$, with the additional condition that for